growdigital/Notes/_posts/2023-01-09-woodland-bed.md

 What I will do first is to clear the bed, and then look at options to add evergreens and possible small shrubs to the mix.

 For the small steps, the clients would like herbs, rather than the robust Lesser Periwinkle I was thinking of.
-I am thinking of a [compact native Oregano cultivar](https://www.rhs.org.uk/plants/81791/origanum-vulgare-compactum/details) for by the fence, and possibly a mint further down.
-Something that can be picked easily from the path.
+I am thinking of a [compact native Oregano cultivar](https://www.rhs.org.uk/plants/81791/origanum-vulgare-compactum/details) for by the fence, possibly some more native Thyme (if there’s enough sun) and possibly a mint further down (if it can be contained easily).
+Need to think about what can be picked from the path!